Renewable energy powers are set to boom.

 Increasingly, you can also find microcosms of these countries, states or regions starting up (literally) around new technology centres like EV factories.

 Tesla’s Gigafactory in Berlin with a battery factory next door, for instance, is already being flagged and new tech ventures around fast charging for cars setting up or expanding.
-Ubitricity at Berlin’s EUREF-Campus being a prominent example.
+Ubitricity at Berlin’s EUREF-Campus is a prominent example.

 Now the question is no longer about if and when this is going to happen, but at what speed are we likely to progress with these initiatives.